 We love to hear your experiences with Good Cheap Eats.
 Click the STARS on the recipe card or leave a STARRED comment to let us know what you think of the recipe.

 - 2 cup unbleached, all-purpose flour or gluten-free baking flour

 - 1 tbsp baking powder

 - 1/2 tsp ground nutmeg

 - 1 egg beaten

 - 1/2 cup milk

 - In a medium-sized bowl, whisk together the flour, baking powder, salt, cinnamon, and nutmeg.
 In a large bowl, whisk together the pumpkin puree, egg, milk, and oil.

 - Pour the dry mixture over the wet and fold gently to combine.

-- Spoon the batter into 12 portions on the prepared baking sheet.
+- Spoon the batter into 6 large or 12 small portions on the prepared baking sheet.
 Bake until golden brown, 10 to 12 minutes.
-You may want to extend the baking time a few minutes if baking with gluten-free flour.
+Cool on a wire rack prior to serving.